To achieve maximum volume, it’s time to take a look at the best hair rollers for curls that make you look great.

 How we began the test selection process

-I started by listing all of the top rated hair curling irons that we could find for sale in retailers stores and online in a spreadsheet.
+I started by listing all of the top rated hair rollers that we could find for sale in retailers stores and online in a spreadsheet.
 There were 39 when I drew up the selection process for this category.

 Here are some or the criteria we used: